dwyl/labels/README.md

 ## Who?

-Any developer who has created multiple repositories and values their time ⏰
+Any Github user who has created multiple repositories and values their time ⏰

 ## How?
 A simple and intuitive UI authenticated with GitHub using [hapi-auth-github](https://github.com/dwyl/hapi-auth-github) and make requests to the github api on your behalf.